RobertB-38/healthcare-readmission-xai/README.md

 **Dataset:** MIMIC-IV v3.1 (364,627 patients, 431,231 admissions)
 **Target:** AUROC ≥ 0.75 with clinically meaningful explanations

+## Research Questions

+**RQ1: Prediction Performance**
+Can we predict 30-day hospital readmission using ensemble methods (Random Forest, XGBoost) with AUROC >0.80?

+**RQ2: Neural Network Comparison**
+Do LSTM neural networks with attention mechanisms improve prediction accuracy over traditional ML approaches?

+**RQ3: Feature Importance**
+Which clinical features (demographics, comorbidities, lab values, medications, historical admission patterns) are most predictive of readmission using SHAP and LIME explainability methods?

+**RQ4: Clinical Validation**
+Can SHAP/LIME identified risk factors be validated against existing clinical literature on readmission predictors?

+**RQ5: Model Interpretability**
+Can neural networks be made explainable using SHAP/LIME, proving they are not "black boxes"?

+**Secondary Question**: Can we also predict length of stay as an alternative utilitarian metric?

 ## Project Structure
 ```
 ├── sql/                          # BigQuery SQL queries